department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-at-sea.md

 ---

 <div class="va-introtext">
-Review information on the Navy burial at sea program and find out if you can plan a burial at sea for a Veteran.
+Learn about Navy's burial at sea program and find out if you can plan a burial at sea for a Veteran.
 </div>

 ## Who provides a burial at sea?